 (Reference document: ECE/TRANS/WP.15/AC.1/2021/23/Rev.1, annex I)

-Insert new 6.8.1.5 to read as follows:
+Insert a new sub-section 6.8.1.5 to read as follows:

 “6.8.1.5 Conformity assessment, type approval and inspections procedures

 The following provisions describe how to apply the procedures in 1.8.7.

-NOTE: These provisions apply, subject to the compliance of the inspection bodies with the provisions of 1.8.6, and without prejudice to rights and obligations, in particular notification and recognition, fixed for them by agreements or legal acts (e.g. Directive 2010/35/EU) otherwise binding on RID Contracting States/Contracting Parties of ADR.
+NOTE: These provisions apply, subject to the compliance of the inspection bodies with the provisions of 1.8.6, and without prejudice to rights and obligations, in particular notification and recognition, fixed for them by agreements or legal acts (e.g. Directive 2010/35/EU) otherwise binding on Contracting Parties to ADR.

 For the purpose of this sub-section the term “country of registration” means: